 - The Bare-Bones Terminal: Ingenico iCT220

 - The Standard WiFi Terminal: First Data FD130

 The Minimalistic Terminals: Square

-Square has always been one of the front runners in innovation, so it wasn’t surprising that they released one of their readers, the headphone jack chip reader, all the way back in 2014.
+Square (see our review) has always been one of the front runners in innovation, so it wasn’t surprising that they released one of their readers, the headphone jack chip reader, all the way back in 2014.
 If that version doesn’t have enough bells and whistles for you, they’ve got a couple other options that might.